Let’s be honest, selling off land is no easy task.

 Where can I find a good real estate agent?

 Doing a quick search on the internet can get you countless real estate agents and their contact information.
 Another way to find a good real estate agent is to contact trusted ones from your friends and family.
-Doing this will ensure that you get an agent who has a good reputation and you will have more confidence in entrusting them with selling your property.
+Doing this will ensure that you get an agent who has a good reputation and you will have more confidence in entrusting them with land sell in Dhaka.

 What possible problems can I face when selling land?